frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 ### 📝 Example Answer

 > *"In my CDP project, the **situation** was that marketing had fragmented customer data across 8 systems.
 My **task** was to design a unified data platform.
-I **architected** a solution using BigQuery for storage, Dataflow for streaming identity resolution, and Vertex AI for propensity models.
+I **architected** a solution using BigQuery for storage, Dataproc with Spark for streaming identity resolution, and Vertex AI for propensity models.
 The **result** was 5M+ unified profiles and a 25% reduction in customer acquisition cost."*

 ---